 - 1/4 cup extra virgin olive oil divided

-- 2 tbsp fresh thyme leaves (or 2 tsp dried thyme)
+- 2 tablespoons fresh thyme leaves (or 2 tsp dried thyme)

 - 5 sprigs fresh rosemary (or 3 tsp dried rosemary)

-- 1 tsp ground cumin (can be omitted for Ashkenazi Passover)
+- 1 teaspoon ground cumin (can be omitted for Ashkenazi Passover)

 - Place a rack in the bottom of your oven and preheat oven to 400 degrees F. Slice all vegetables into chunks roughly 1 1/2 inches wide.
 The more similar the size of the vegetable pieces, the more evenly they will roast.Place cut vegetables into a large mixing bowl.
 Add 3 tbsp olive oil, fresh thyme leaves, ground cumin, kosher salt, and black pepper.
 Stir until all vegetables are evenly coated with oil, spice and herbs.